For attorneys who want to compete in today’s legal market, a blog is a must-have.

 Thought.
 Ask every possible question and ignite the critical-thinking process, which is a prerequisite for asking the right questions.

 Leadership.
 Write with passion as an informed opinion leader to become the go-to-person in an area of interest or expertise.
 Thought leadership is a pursuit that is more about growth, innovation, and creating opportunities.

 It starts when an idea is kindled, and it doesn’t stop when the fruits of that idea is delivered.

-Attorneys Build Relationships When They Blog About What They Know
+Attorneys Build Relationships and Expand Their Reach When They Blog

 Law Firm Blogs Get SEO Benefits, No Technical Knowledge Required

-Legal Blogging: Great For Law Firm Business (And Can Be A Lot Of Fun)
+Legal Blogging: Great For Business (and Maybe Even Fun)